Dyalog/link/help/API.md

 ### Option Namespaces

-API functions take a primary argument on the right which is a simple character vector or a nested vector as documented above.
-With the exception of [Fix](Link.Fix.md), which takes a 3-element left argument, API functions typically accept an option namespace as the left argument.
+Some API functions accept an option namespace as the left argument.
 For example, to create a link with non-default `source` and `flatten` options, you would write: